Install Power BI Report Server

 Install your report server

-You do not need a SQL Server Database Engine server available at the time of install.
+You don't need a SQL Server Database Engine server available at the time of install.
 You will need one to configure Reporting Services after install.

 Select Install Power BI Report Server.